 If you include confidential information in your bid, you should consider using a non-disclosure agreement to protect your interests.

-If you have any problems when tendering for work in another European Economic Area country, the UK SOLVIT centre can provide support and advice.
+If you have any problems when tendering for work in another EU country, the UK SOLVIT centre can provide support and advice.